Wisconsin Cheese Originals is proud to use a significant portion of

 took Best in Show for her goat's milk cheese, Evalon, and was named the

-2011 U.S. Champion Cheesemaker, the youngest licensed cheesemaker to
+2011 U.S. Champion Cheesemaker, the youngest cheesemaker to ever earn

-farmstead cheese plant on their farm near Pipe, Wis.
+plant on their farm near Pipe, Wis.
+She launches new cheeses

 Learn more about the state requirements to obtain a cheesemaker's